protomock/dependency-binder/README.md

 # Dependency-Binder
-Helps tdd in node when it comes to requiring your modules
+Helps with tdd in node when it comes to testing required modules

-## Problem
+## What does this problem solve
 ### Implementation

 Lets say we want to export a function called test.